kim-hwiwon/btrfs-autosnap/README.md

 - Refresh snapshots of `./subvol`, `./subvol_2` with `SNAP_EXPIRATION_DAYS=(default)`, `SNAP_MIN_COUNT=30`
   - `$ sudo ./btrfs-autosnap -n30 ./subvol ./subvol2`

+- Find a latest snapshot among the snapshots of `/path/to/subvol`, and do incremental backup to another btrfs device subvolume
+  - `$ sudo ./btrfs-autosnap-backup /path/to/.@snapshots_subvol /other/path/to/inc_backup`

 ### Run the script everyday